Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: 1971--1975

 Descriptions of other applications of computer algebra continued to be published in this time period.
 For instance, consider~\cite{barton1972applications}, a very substantial paper of over seventy pages (including a seven-page bibliography).
 This paper surveyed various applications in physics: celestial mechanics, general relativity, and quantum electrodynamics.
-It also gave an overview of computer algebra systems for physicists (not just REDUCE), and from this paper we learn that SIN by Joel Moses (mentioned above) already used Hermite reduction to perform integration by partial fractions.
+It also gave an overview of computer algebra systems for physicists (not just \sysname{Reduce}), and from this paper\footnote{We might have remembered this from~\cite{moses1971symbolic}, of course.} we learn that \sysname{Sin} by Joel Moses (mentioned above) already used Hermite reduction to perform integration by partial fractions.